Next start date: 23 September 2019

 written work, including case studies, reports and essays

 This distance learning degree aims to prepare graduates from Engineering, Computer Science and other related disciplines with advanced skills in Engineering Management and an emphasis on industrial applications.
-You will gain valuables skills and the global mindset needed to succeed within the engineering industry.
+You will gain valuable skills and the global mindset needed to succeed within the engineering industry.

 Roles open to MSc Engineering Management graduates could include

 Complete the form below or telephone +44 (0)1482 235569 to speak to a course adviser.